Summer Classes Begin June 5th!

 Adult only class pass $50

 TO REGISTER - Call us at 803-292-5370 or Register IN PERSON

 This year's Musical Theater arts camp is going to be a dream for your musical theater dancer!

 Come learn the importance of dance in the theater, vocals as well as guest teachers!

-Black leotard & black leggings.
-Jazz shoes or can go barefoot.
-Hair must be up out of face during the daily camps however hair must be in a high ponytail for the show on Saturday.
+Girls: Black leotard & black leggings/shorts.
+Jazz shoes, or can go barefoot.
+Tennis shoes for hip-hop.
+Hair must be up out of face during the daily camps however hair must be in a high ponytail for the show on Friday.

 All Family & Friends are welcome to attend.

 10:00 -10:30 Room A - Morning warm-up and mock auditions with Mrs. Elle and Ms. Josie

 10:30 -11:30 Room A - (Intermediate/Advanced) Theatre Jazz with Mr. Grady